pmcollins/gumdrop/gumdrop.common/README.md

 ```

+The functionality in  above example doesn't have much use, but it should illustrate what happens when a `[` is reached
+during JSON deserialization, or when an array argument is posted in a web form.

-For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and other unit tests.
+For more examples, see [BuilderTests](../gumdrop.test/gumdrop/test/common/BuilderTests.java) and others.

 ### HTTP